Mostly Resilient

 Medium-high

-This career is labeled as "Evolving" because while AI and digital tools are helping technicians with remote monitoring and faster troubleshooting, the physical tasks like installing hardware and running cables still need human hands.
-The job is changing as companies use more smart tools to save time, especially with many older technicians retiring soon.
+This career is labeled as "Mostly Resilient" because while AI tools are helping with remote monitoring and diagnostics, the core tasks like installing hardware and running cables still require human hands-on skills.
+Technicians use smarter tools to speed up testing and troubleshooting, but climbing poles and wiring equipment involve physical dexterity and problem-solving that AI can't replicate.

 Read full analysis